 Carrie Chen, Director of Education and Conservation

-Carrie Chen, Aquarium of the Bay's Director of Education & Conservation, has 18+ years of experience with marine science education organizations around the country and a passion for connecting all audiences with the wonders of nature.
-Chen joined Aquarium of the Bay in 2004, and as Director of Education and Conservation, she currently provides leadership for Aquarium of the Bay's visitor/interpretive programs, K-12 school and teacher programs, fee-based youth programs, and sustainability initiatives – along with supporting fundraising efforts, staff training, professional development, evaluation, and other related projects.
+As a leader within the rapidly expanding bay.org organization, Carrie Chen brings 20+ years of experience working with aquatic and informal science education organizations around the country and a passion for connecting all audiences with the wonders of nature.
+Chen joined Aquarium of the Bay in 2004, and as Director of Education and Conservation, she currently provides leadership for all of bay.org’s interpretive programs, K-12 student and teacher programs, fee-based youth programs, and sustainability initiatives – along with supporting fundraising efforts, staff training, professional development, evaluation, and other related projects.
 This includes providing leadership for educational staff and programs at Aquarium of the Bay, the Sea Lion Center and the EcoCenter at Heron’s Head Park.
-She is also very active within the Association of Zoos & Aquariums (AZA), as a member of the Conservation Education Committee from 2009-2015 and leading the Association’s professional development course for Conservation Education Effective Program Design, and as a current member of the Association’s Annual Conference Program Committee.
-Prior to joining Aquarium of the Bay, Chen graduated from the University of Colorado-Boulder with a degree in Biology and spent many years “island hopping” and developing her skills and passion in marine science education at organizations in the Florida Keys, Catalina Island and Hawaii.
-Since arriving to the Bay Area in 1999 and prior to joining the Aquarium team in 2004, she has held leadership positions at the Marine Science Institute and Lawrence Hall of Science, both of which involved developing and leading public education programs on marine science and San Francisco Bay.
+She is also very active within the Association of Zoos & Aquariums (AZA), as the former chair Conservation Education Committee, leading the Association’s professional development course for Conservation Education Effective Program Design, and as a current member of the Association’s Annual Conference Program Committee.
+Prior to joining Aquarium of the Bay, Chen graduated from the University of Colorado-Boulder with a degree in Biology and spent many years “island hopping” and developing her skills and passion in marine science education before relocating the Bay Area in 1999 to pursue her Master’s Degree in Environmental Education from California State University at Hayward.

 Christopher Low, Senior Director of Life Support Systems and Facilities